SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     - **Effort:** master

+??? abstract "AWS Root ConsoleLogin"

+    Detects a login with a root account on AWS portal.
+It is a best practice to avoid root account usage for daily tasks and to create an IAM admin user.

+    - **Effort:** intermediate

 ??? abstract "Active Directory Delegate To KRBTGT Service"

     Detects potential persistence installation from an already compromised administrator domain account.
 The attacker will create a TGT and abuse a service account with the constrained delegation and update it with the krbtgt service.
 The detection relies on the Event ID 4738.